 For example, high-performing mega-growth businesses like Uber achieved monumental scale but faced widespread consumer and investor scrutiny for systemic lapses in company culture.

 At its core, the intention of hiring for culture fit is about ensuring that employees are in alignment with the vision and mission of the company.
-Employees that are a poor culture fit can cost an organisation 50-60% of the person’s annual salary, according to the Society for Human Resource Management.
+Employees that are a poor culture fit can cost an organization 50-60% of the person’s annual salary, according to the Society for Human Resource Management.

 The danger of unconscious bias